FastDigitalOceanDroplets/VestaCP/README.md

     bash post.sh

-Please bring to my attention any issue you could find.
+Please bring to my attention on any issue you could find.